 Project Name: Future Workforce for Industry 4.0

 Project Manager: Matt Earnest

 Project Timeline: August 1, 2021-June 30, 2022

-GOVA Funding \$0 of \$45,360

-Match Funding \$0 of \$30,000

-Status: Met Q4 milestones.
+GOVA Funding Match Funding Status: \$0 of \$45,360 \$0 of \$30,000 Met Q4 milestones.

-Q4 Progress Completing a Q4 milestone, the second of two planned meetings, the Regional I4.0 Workforce Education Meeting, was held on October 28, 2021, at the Hotel Roanoke and Conference Center.
-Presentations included a discussion of the outcomes from the first meeting and survey results of I4.0 technical needs, an overview of manufacturing workforce activity in Region 2, and a series of perspectives on developing talent to the needs of Region 2 manufacturers from K-12/CTE, Community College, University, and Professional Learning representatives.
-Group discussions among employers, economic development leaders, and educators focused on identifying the needed skills for the I4.0 workforce in Region 2, the most appropriate ways to build those skills (degree programs, certificate programs, workforce training programs, etc.) and potential learning formats for developing those skills.
-38 attendees participated in the meeting with the following organizations represented: Employers: InMotion, CCAM, Flex-Metrics, Eldor, Moog, Renaissance Lighting and Metal Furniture, Kollmorgen, Mack Trucks, Novozymes Biologicals, Metalsa, Genedge, Nexight Group.
-Economic Development: Roanoke Regional Partnership, Roanoke County, City of Roanoke, Botetourt County, Virginia Career Works - Blue Ridge, Onward New River Valley, Roanoke Regional Chamber of Commerce.
-Educators: Virginia Tech, Virginia Western Community College, Roanoke City Schools, Roanoke County Schools, (NRCC was invited but had schedule conflicts) As for the Student Experiential Learning Projects, significant progress has been made during the fall semester by the project teams.
-Current project teams are led by the following businesses, Spectrum Brands, InMotion, Moog Blacksburg, and Moog Radford.
-An initial version of the Industry 4.0 draft curriculum has been written and revisions are currently in process.
-This version incorporates an ed
+- Completing a Q4 milestone, the second of two planned meetings, the Regional I4.0 Workforce Education Meeting, was held on October 28, 2021, at the Hotel Roanoke and Conference Center.
+Presentations included a discussion of the outcomes from the first meeting and survey results of I4.0 technical needs, an overview of manufacturing workforce activity in Region 2, and a series of perspectives on developing talent to the needs of Region 2 manufacturers from K-12/CTE, Community College, University, and Professional Learning representatives. - Group discussions among employers, economic development leaders, and educators focused on identifying the needed skills for the I4.0 workforce in Region 2, the most appropriate ways to build those skills (degree programs, certificate programs, workforce training programs, etc.) and potential learning formats for developing those skills.
+38 attendees participated in the meeting with the following organizations represented: - Employers: InMotion, CCAM, Flex-Metrics, Eldor, Moog, Renaissance Lighting and Metal Furniture, Kollmorgen, Mack Trucks, Novozymes Biologicals, Metalsa, Genedge, Nexight Group. - Economic Development: Roanoke Regional Partnership, Roanoke County, City of Roanoke, Botetourt County, Virginia Career Works - Blue Ridge, Onward New River Valley, Roanoke Regional Chamber of Commerce. - Educators: Virginia Tech, Virginia Western Community College, Roanoke City Schools, Roanoke County Schools, (NRCC was invited but had schedule conflicts) - As for the Student Experiential Learning Projects, significant progress has been made during the fall semester by the project teams.
+Current project teams are led by the following businesses, Spectrum Brands, InMotion, Moog Blacksburg, and Moog Radford. - An initial version of the Industry 4.0 draft curriculum has been written and revisions are currently in process.
+This version incorporates an education and skills inventory created during the working sessions of the Regional I4.0 Workforce Education Meeting.

-Q1 Plans Industry 4.0 Draft Curriculum Student Experimential Learning Projects
+- Industry 4.0 Draft Curriculum - Student Experiential Learning Projects

-Student Experiential Learning Projects